trueagi-io/hyperon-pln/metta/inference-control/README.md

 beyond directly pruning or selecting the most likely branch.
 For instance by expressing the process of searching proofs in more abstract or compositional ways.
-Higher level inference control rules could for instance describe how to decompose certain problems or how to apply certain tatics.
+Higher level inference control rules could for instance describe how to decompose certain problems or when to apply certain tatics.

 Eighth, in these experiments, the problem and control theories have no overlap.
-In future versions such theories may overlap, or may even be the same.
+In future experiments such theories may overlap, or may even be the same.
 What it would mean is that any knowledge gained about solving problems would potentially be transferable to the problems of inference control, allowing the possibility of a virtuous feedback loop to emerge.
 As such, as the backward chainer would become smarter